ortiza5/modding-vivaldi/CONTRIBUTING.md

 want to prevent effort duplication) or don’t want the pull request to be merged yet, mark it as a draft.
 This is why the posibility exists.

+Unless you’ve only fixed a typo, include yourself as an author at the beginning of the file, right below the heading.
+Use your GitHub username and (if your usernames on GitHub and Vivaldi Forum differ) your Vivaldi Forum username in parentheses.

 Try to follow the recommendations in the other part of this file, most of them will be enforced anyway.
 If they do not mention something, the reviewer will try to enforce their style.
 In case a reviewer points on something that doesn’t